Evaluation of California’s Community Paramedicine Pilot Program

 Community paramedicine (CP), also known as mobile integrated health, is an innovative model of care that is being implemented throughout the United States.
 The California Emergency Medical Services Authority has sponsored a pilot project under which specially trained paramedics perform duties beyond their traditional roles of responding to 911 calls, transporting patients to emergency departments and performing inter-facility transfers.
 Healthforce Center at UCSF is conducting an evaluation of the pilot project that was funded by the California Health Care Foundation.

 In January 2017, Healthforce Center released a report that presented findings from the evaluation for the first 16 months of the pilot project.
 In November 2017, Healthforce Center released an update to that report that presents findings from the first 25 months of the pilot project and in February 2018, it issued a report on findings from the first 28 months of the project.
-The latest update to the report, which was released in July 2018, presents findings from the first 34 months of the project.
+A report presenting findings from the first 34 months of the project was released in July 2018.
+The latest update to the report, which was released in February 2018, describes findings from the first 40 months of the project.

 Under the pilot, community paramedics provide:

 - Short-term follow-up care after hospital discharge for people with chronic conditions

 - Case management services to frequent users of the emergency medical services (EMS) system

 - Directly observed therapy for people with tuberculosis

 - Collaboration with hospice nurses to reduce unwanted transports of hospice patients to an ED